SringayKeno/CreditRiskAnalysis1/README.md

 * The best model that performed was the Easy Ensemble AdaBoost Classifier with a balanced accuracy score of 92.5% and the highest precision score of 7% among the algorithms accessed and high sensitivity score of 91%.

-* All six models fail to predict high credit risk, despite some models perform better than the others.
-Therefore, it is not recommended to use any of them alone to predict credit risk at this stage.
+* All six models failed to predict high credit risk, despite some models performing better than others.
+It is not recommended to use any of them alone to predict credit risk at this stage.